Precedent logo

 Schema Details

-• Clerk User Data: Our external auth system
+• Clerk User Data: External auth system (managed by Clerk)

 • TaxCertificates: The Section 18A receipts we issue